 The house had no electricity, water, telephone or even a road, therefore they lived partly in an apartment in the village of Ruovesi during wintertime.

-When Seppo fell ill with cancer, Elga and Seppo travelled in the beginning of 1964 by land and sea to India, where Seppos sister lived.
-They made a stop over in Egypt which leaves traces in some paintings.
+When Seppo fell ill with cancer, Elga and Seppo travelled in 1964 to India, where Seppos sister lived.
+They made a stop over in Egypt.

 Seppo died 30 July 1964 and was buried in Bangalore, India.